 - Probiotics content - Both curd and buttermilk are rich in probiotics or good bacteria, which help in strengthening your immune system and increase longevity.

 Buttermilk is always advisable for patients of Rheumatoid Arthritis, IBS, Weak digestion.
 Remember make either of the two a part of your regular diet!
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 I am having leg pain what should I do?
 I am trouble this from a week.
 I want cure my pain So tell me what should I do.